jeanlouisboudart/kafka-platform-prometheus/cluster-healthcheck.metrics.md

   * Notify when `ZooKeeperDisconnectsPerSec > X`

 ## Bonus: Why I don't have to monitor the number of brokers?
 You can be surprised to not see the number of brokers has a monitoring point.
-Think about it, what can occur you loose a broker>
+Think about it, what can occur you loose a broker.
 * The producers will be blocked because the min.isr criterias is not satisfied?
 The UnderMinInSyncReplicas alert will be triggered.
 * You can't guarantee the durability of the messages: Under Replicated?
 The UnderReplicatedPartitions alert will be triggered.
 * You will have performance issue?
 The BrokeActivity(IO and/or Net) will be trigered.

-Your Kafka cluster is shaped to meet one or many of the Kafka key features (speed, delivery, resilience, etc.).
+Your Kafka cluster is shaped to meet one or many of the Kafka key features (speed, durability, resilience, etc.).
 While having the number of brokers is a good information it's redundant details to build a health check monitoring vision.